-We’re more than halfway through this decade, and in the past seven years, no technology has held a greater influence over our lives than the smartphone.
-Reaching peak success with Apple’s iPhone and followed closely with Google’s own Android OS (driven primarily by the sales of the Motorola Droid and, more recently, Samsung’s Galaxy S-line), smartphones have replaced so many gadgets, institutions, and social constructs that it’s often difficult to keep track.
+As we near the end of the 2010s, it’s clear that no technology has held a greater influence over our lives than the smartphone.
+First reaching peak success with Apple’s iPhone and followed closely with Google’s own Android OS (driven primarily by the sales of the Motorola Droid and, more recently, Samsung’s Galaxy S-line), smartphones have replaced so many gadgets, institutions, and social constructs that it’s often difficult to keep track.
 Your smartphone has taken the place of your iPod, your GPS, and your camera.
 You don’t carry around a flashlight, a calculator, or an e-Reader anymore.
 You purchase things from your hand instead of the store, buying groceries, airline tickets, and takeout all from the same device in seconds.
 You might not even think about it this way, but your phone has become your main computer, the device you use the most in your day-to-day life.

 With smartphones replacing physical objects in our life, it’s no surprise they’ve replaced plenty of our social interactions as well.
 We all have a group text with our family or friends going on, where jokes are shared and plans to meet up made.
 More recently, the smartphone has completely revolutionized dating and meeting people socially.
 Apps like Tinder and Bumble have gone a long way in removing the social stigma around online dating, creating millions of matches and thousands of relationships.
 While Tinder, much like early online dating in the 2000s, was originally seen in a negative light, the app’s been around for over half a decade and younger audiences—mainly the millennial market Tinder has aimed for throughout its history—have become relatively comfortable with the concept of meeting people through swipes and apps.
 In fact, you’d be hard-pressed to find someone in their twenties who didn’t know a couple that met through Tinder.